ninjadev/nin/README.md

 Install webpack by running `npm install -g webpack`.

 Running `make` in the nin folder will build and compile the entire project.
-Running `sudo make link-nin` will add nin to /usr/bin, making it available globally.
+Running `npm link` will add nin to your node binaries path, making it available globally.

 You must have java installed for the `nin compile` command to work.